rhythmictech/AWS-CFN-Examples/README.md

    and DB subnets each share one route table per AZ, routing traffic out the respective NAT gateways.
 This design yields a simple 3 AZ setup ready for use in most scenarios, with properly configured networking.

+# Packer
+* packer
+  Creates an instance that can build AMIs using Hashicorp Packer, with the correct IAM role.

 # WordPress
 * wordpress-with-efs-and-cloudfront
    Creates the foundation for a WordPress site sitting behind CloudFront, an ELB and an ASG.
 This is suitable for high availability, using EFS to share files across multiple instances within the ASG.